mulargui/healthylinkx-chatgpt-plugin/README.md

 healthylinkx-cli.sh - this is the command line interface \
 docker-healthylinkx-cli.sh - likewise but using docker \
 /infra/src - healthylinkx-cli app source code to install, uninstall and update the whole app \
-/infra/src/envparams.ts - All the parameters of the app, like datastore password...
+/infra/src/envparams.ts - All the parameters of the app, like datastore, password...
 Fill in your data and save it before proceeding if you want to change the default values. \
 /docker - dockerfile of the container

 The API is implemented as a lambda written in nodejs. \